Jeffrey S. Vitter

-Dr. Vitter’s wife Sharon is a native Kansan and a pharmacy alumna of KU.
+Dr. Vitter’s wife Sharon is a native Kansan and pharmacy alumna of KU.
 Their three children Jillian, Scott, and Audrey were born in Providence, RI and are Notre Dame alumni.
-Jillian received her medical degree from Georgetown University and is a practicing anesthesiologist.
-Scott, a former U.S. Army Ranger and captain, is a PhD student in mechanical engineering at the University of Texas at Austin.
-Audrey is on the G.E.
-Corporate Audit Staff in Zurich, Switzerland.
-The Vitters are enthusiastic about the arts and genealogy and are huge sports fans.
+Jillian received her medical degree from Georgetown University and is an assistant professor of anesthesiology at the University of Colorado.
+Scott, a former U.S. Army Ranger, earned a PhD in mechanical engineering at the University of Texas at Austin and works for Bain & Company in Chicago.
+Audrey holds a master’s degree in supply chain from Pennsylvania State University and works for G.E.
+Aviation near Boston.
+The Vitters are passionate about the arts and genealogy and are huge sports fans.

 For more information, please reference Dr. Vitter’s research interests, publications, and curriculum vitæ.